 You don’t need pricey, complex cooking tools to speed up your meal prep.
 All of these makeshift kitchen tools are already in your home.

 Salting to taste is one thing, but it is possible to overdo it.
 When you find yourself getting heavy-handed with the saltshaker, simply drop a few apple (or potato) wedges in your pot.
 After cooking for another 10 minutes or so, remove the wedges along with the excess salt.
-These are the 10 turkey myths that could ruin your Thanksgiving.
+For cooking ideas, try some of the best Thanksgiving recipes of all time.

 Following the best preparation tips for your Thanksgiving turkey can make all the difference at dinnertime.
 To keep turkey dressing from sticking to the bird’s insides, pack the dressing in cheesecloth before you stuff it into the turkey’s cavity.
 When the turkey is ready to serve, pull out the cheesecloth and the stuffing will slide out with it.
-Here are 75 traditional Thanksgiving recipes you should try.
+This November, check out these Thanksgiving “facts” that aren’t actually true.